100 Notable alumni of

 -

 Tomitaro Makino was a pioneer Japanese botanist noted for his taxonomic work.
 He has been called "Father of Japanese Botany", having been one of the first Japanese botanists to work extensively on classifying Japanese plants using the system developed by Linnaeus.
-His research resulted in documenting 50,000 specimens, many of which are represented in his Makino's Illustrated Flora of Japan.
+His research resulted in collecting more than 500,000 specimens, many of which are represented in his Makino's Illustrated Flora of Japan.
 Despite having dropped out of grammar school, he eventually attained a Doctor of Science degree, and his birthday is remembered as Botany Day in Japan.

 -